PhaleshM/Fatmug_Assignment/Readme.md

-Sure, here's a sample README file for your project:

 # Fatmug Assignment

 This project is developed as a part of the Fatmug assignment.
 It includes functionalities related to managing purchase orders and vendors.